 I hope the team are taking heart from all the positive comments & constructive feedback coming their way too.

 More improvements to come

 The Ravelry team are already taking feedback about the new design on board, especially the visual difficulties some users are experiencing:

 A lot of people have asked for a dark mode today and others have said that some combination of design elements and negative space is visually hard for you.
 We want Rav to work well for all.
 Livia will be getting to the bottom of that while I fix any bugs that you report. https://t.co/Fmk1aLX1M6

 — Ravelry (@ravelry) June 16, 2020

-Longer term, Ravelry see this new design as just the beginning:
+Longer term, Ravelry see this redesign as just the beginning:

 Now that we have a new starting point for future development, Livia and I are excited to get to work on improving Rav’s features and making the site even more organized, useful, and enjoyable for you.

-I’m delighted to hear Ravelry have lots of future plans & look forward to seeing them take shape.Posts sometimes include affiliate links more info
+I’m delighted to hear Ravelry have lots of future plans & look forward to seeing them take shape.Some posts include affiliate links more info